-To ensure the ongoing health of our marine habitat, fishers should only use Australian wild-caught prawns as bait purchased from a local bait supplier.
-Imported, uncooked prawns may pose a risk for the introduction of exotic diseases such as white spot.
+To ensure the ongoing health of our marine habitat, fishers should only use Australian wild-caught prawns as bait purchased from a local bait supplier or catch your own.
+Imported, uncooked prawns may pose a risk for the introduction of serious diseases into our waterways.

 Exemption for crabs, lobsters and bugs